chaseruskin/orbit/docs/src/reference/json.md

 ## References

-Some ideas about exporting json can be found at this [blog post](https://blog.kellybrazil.com/2021/12/03/tips-on-adding-json-output-to-your-cli-app/).
+Some ideas about exporting JSON can be found at this [blog post](https://blog.kellybrazil.com/2021/12/03/tips-on-adding-json-output-to-your-cli-app/).